Tor in Google Summer of Code 2013

 Here are the facts: The summer of code gives you the opportunity to work on your own Tor-related coding project with one of the Tor developers as your mentor.
-You can apply for a coding project related to Tor itself or to one of its many supplemental projects (as well as for an EFF-related project).
+You can apply for a coding project related to Tor itself or to one of its many supplemental projects.
 Your mentor will help you when you're stuck with your project and guide you in becoming part of the Tor community.
 Google pays you 5,000 USD for the three months of your project, so that you can focus on coding and don't have to worry about how to pay your bills.

 Did we catch your attention?
 These are your next steps: Go look at the Google Summer of Code FAQ to make sure you are eligible to participate.
 Have a look at our ideas list to see if one of those projects matches your interests.
 If there is no project on that list that you'd want to work on, read the documentation on our website and make up your own project idea!
 Come to #tor-dev on OFTC and let us know about your project idea.
 Communication is essential to success in the summer of code, and we're unlikely to accept students we haven't heard from before reading their application.
 So really, come to the IRC channel and talk to us!